 The Company's businesses are grouped into five reportable segments for management and internal financial reporting purposes: Americas Retail, Americas Wholesale, Europe, Asia and Licensing.
 The Company's Americas Retail, Americas Wholesale, Europe and Licensing reportable segments are the same as their respective operating segments.
 Certain components of the Company's Asia operating segment are separate operating segments based on region, which have been aggregated into the Asia reportable segment for disclosure purposes.
-Management evaluates segment performance based primarily on revenues and earnings (loss) from operations before corporate performance-based compensation costs, asset impairment charges, net gains (losses) on lease terminations, restructuring charges and certain non-recurring charges, if any.
+Management evaluates segment performance based primarily on revenues and earnings (loss) from operations before corporate performance-based compensation costs, net gains (losses) from lease terminations, asset impairment charges, restructuring charges, and other non-recurring charges, if any.
 The Company believes this segment reporting reflects how its business segments are managed and how each segment's performance is evaluated by the Company's chief operating decision maker to assess performance and make resource allocation decisions.
 The Americas Retail segment includes the Company's retail and e-commerce operations in the Americas.
 The Americas Wholesale segment includes the Company's wholesale operations in the Americas.
 The Europe segment includes the Company's retail, e-commerce and wholesale operations in Europe and the Middle East.
 The Asia segment includes the Company's retail, e-commerce and wholesale operations in Asia and the Pacific.
 The Licensing segment includes the worldwide licensing operations of the Company.
-The business segment operating results exclude corporate overhead costs, which consist of shared costs of the organization, asset impairment charges, net gains (losses) on lease terminations, restructuring charges and certain non-recurring charges, if any.
+The business segment operating results exclude corporate overhead costs, which consist of shared costs of the organization, net gains (losses) on lease terminations, asset impairment charges and restructuring charges and certain non-recurring charges, if any.
 Corporate overhead costs are presented separately and generally include, among other things, the following unallocated corporate costs: accounting and finance, executive compensation, corporate performance-based compensation, facilities, global advertising and marketing, human resources, information technology and legal.

-Net revenue and earnings (loss) from operations are summarized as follows for the three and nine months ended November 2, 2019 and November 3, 2018 (in thousands):
+Net revenue and earnings (loss) from operations are summarized as follows for the three months ended May 4, 2019 and May 5, 2018 (in thousands):